 - True Remy hair only comes from India

-Buying Remy Premium Plus Hair
+5 Buying Remy Hair Extensions

 At first, non-Remy hair extensions may look silky and soft, but a wash or two and they become dry and tangled.
-And no matter what styling you do, they can stop holding the style after a while.
+And no matter what styling you do, they can’t stop holding the style after a while.
 Non-Remy hair looks great at first because of the silicone coating factories put in the extensions.
 However, this silicone will eventually wash off, leaving you with matted, low-quality extensions.

+Why do manufacturers use silicone?
+To cover the harsh chemicals that they use to melt the misaligned cuticles.
+It’s just much easier than get rid of cuticles than align them correctly.
 Non-Remy hair usually lasts about a month and you will end up spending more than what you planned for.

 Remy hair is intact with mono-directional cuticles.
 The width of the hair is the same from root to tips, and it doesn’t tangle easily. virgin hair means the hair has not undergone any chemical process such as dyes, acid baths, or bleach.